micobo-gmbh/micobo-Security-Token/README.md

 ### Compatibility

-We implement ERC1400Raw.
-We implement ERC1400Partition.
+We partially implement ERC1400.
-We implement ERC20 with default partitions.
+We implement ERC20 using default partitions.
-We implement ERC20 as proxies for specific partitions.

 We don't implement ERC777 functionality.